 To make the password unique for each site, we use 2 information: the protocol and the host.
 The Protocol is "http://" or "https://" ; The host is the complete domain (including subdomain).

 '(QZlpar;YomE%qMz' = scrypt('MyMasterPassword4UPB', 'https://login.yourdomain.com', 8192, 8, 1, 64)

 Beware that, if your master password, the protocol (http/https) or the domain/subdomain changes, the generated password will be different and you won’t be able to login !

 If that happens, you can always generate the old password using the form above with previous information.

-The Firefox or Chrome addon, that page and the bookmarklet shares code about password generation.
-You can use one or the other and still get the same password with the same parameters.
+The Firefox or Chrome addon, that page and the bookmarklet shares the code about password generation.
+You can use one or the other and still get the same password when using the same parameters.

 You can adjust it to the value you want but it should be a power of two.
 The higher the number, the longer it is to brute-force but also will take more time on your platform to generate (that could be an issue on mobile devices)...